Live From EuropeSunday, July 5

 Una madre italiana se enfrenta a Meta y TikTok tras la muerte por suicidio de su hija de 12 años Los padres de Rossella forman parte de un grupo de familias italianas que han presentado una demanda contra estas empresas para tratar de imponer límites más estrictos al acceso de los menores y aumentar la conciencia sobre los riesgos Leer

-elmundo · about 3 hours ago
+elmundo · 18 days ago

 Live From Europe